Welcome to Orbital Projects South Pacific

 At Orbital Projects, we believe that our future advancement in space is dependent on the active encouragement of young people to pursue careers in science and space related fields.
 With increasing multinational collaboration in space exploration and the advent of private space enterprises, active participation in space exploration is a reality for people of all nationalities.

-Utilising one of the largest privately held archives of spaceflight information in Australia and the resources of the NASA Education and History programs, Orbital Projects aims to increase awareness of space exploration amongst young people through the provision of authoritative educational and outreach programs to schools, community, corporate and media outlets across Australia, the South Pacific and the United States.
+Utilizing one of the largest privately held archives of spaceflight information in Australia and the resources of the NASA Education and History programs, Orbital Projects aims to increase awareness of space exploration amongst young people through the provision of authoritative educational and outreach programs to schools, community, corporate and media outlets across Australia, the South Pacific and the United States.

 Who we are…